Pressing Criminal Charges

 Your Decision to Use Criminal Charges

-Your decision about whether to pursue criminal charges against the taking parent is a difficult one that should be made through consultation with your legal representative and in consideration of its potential impact on other aspects of your efforts to secure your child’s return.
-The Office of Children’s Issues can provide information about U.S. laws that make parental abduction a crime, resources for how to pursue a criminal warrant, and observations about some of the potential consequences of such an action based on knowledge of the laws and/or practices in the country to which your child has been abducted.
-We cannot, however, recommend a specific course of action or guarantee a specific outcome.
+Deciding whether to pursue criminal charges against the taking parent can be a difficult choice.
+You should speak with your legal representative.
+Also, think about the criminal charges' impact on your other efforts to get your child back.
+The Office of Children’s Issues can provide info about U.S. laws that make parental abduction a crime.
+The Office of Children’s Issues also has information for parents that want to pursue a criminal warrant.
+The Office of Children’s Issues may have some observations about the potential consequences of pursuing a criminal warrant.
+These are based on knowledge of the laws and practices in the country to which your child has been abducted.
+The Office of Children’s Issues cannot, however, recommend a specific course of action or guarantee a specific outcome.

 Depending on the circumstances, criminal charges filed against the taking parent can either help or hinder the successful return of your child.
 Therefore, it is important to weigh the pros and cons carefully and to obtain legal advice from an attorney before making the decision that you believe is best for your child.
 The purpose of a criminal warrant is to authorize law enforcement officials to apprehend and present the taking parent for prosecution.
-Your child is not subject to the warrant, which means that successful apprehension of the taking parent will not necessarily result in the return of your child.
-It can, however, serve as a negotiation tool since the taking parent may agree to voluntarily return the child in exchange for leniency or dropped charges.
+Your child is not subject to the warrant.
+Apprehending the taking parent does not necessarily mean your child will return.
+However, the taking parent may agree to return the child in exchange for leniency or dropped charges.

-The existence of criminal charges may also negatively impact a foreign court’s decision about whether to order or deny your child’s return under the Hague Abduction Convention.
-Although the Hague Abduction Convention pertains to children, not to their taking parents, in practice many judges are reluctant to order a return if the taking parent cannot accompany the child back to the United States.
-If the judge hearing the Hague Abduction Convention case is aware the taking parent faces arrest upon arrival, the judge may deny the return or order it only if the criminal charges are dropped.
-While you may request withdrawal of criminal charges against the taking parent, only the entity which issued the charges and/or a judge has the authority do so and may not agree to your request.
+Criminal charges may also negatively impact a foreign court’s decision about whether to order or deny your child’s return under the Hague Abduction Convention.
+The Hague Abduction Convention is about children, not their taking parents.
+But, in practice, judges may be hesitant to order a return if the taking parent will be arrested if they go with the child back to the United States.
+If the judge in the Hague Abduction Convention case knows the taking parent faces arrest upon arrival, the judge may deny the return.
+Or, the judge may order the return only if the criminal charges are dropped.
+You may request to drop criminal charges against the taking parent.
+But, only the entity which issued the charges and/or a judge has the power to do this.
+They may not agree to your request.

 ALL / ALL /